 Then use your cutters to trim the pin to the right length.
 You need to leave enough of the pin to form a loop.

 For the next step you need your round nose pliers.
 Grip the end of the pin with the pliers and roll them, the pin will wrap round the pliers forming a loop.

 Your bead should now look like this.
 You need the loops to be facing the same way, you can use your pliers to straighten them up if you need to.

 Holding a pair of pliers in each hand grip each side of your small jump ring with the pliers and gently twist in opposite directions to open the jump ring.

 You then need to add your tassel and your bead onto the jump ring.
 Use both pairs of pliers to then close the jump ring.

 Your earring will look like this.
 Your final step is to add the earring hook.

 Use your round nosed pliers to very slightly open the loop on your earring hook and thread on your tassel.
 Make sure you thread it on the right way so that the knot is at the back when the earring hangs from your ear, like in the image below.

 Once you are sure it is hanging right, use your round nose pliers to close the loop on the earring hook.
-Repeat this whole process over again to make the other earring and you’re done!
+Repeat this whole process over again to make the other earring and you’re DIY Tassel Earrings are done!
 There are so many options for this earring!
 Different colours, different kinds of threads and different beads.
 You could even use gold jewelry findings.

 I plan on making more in some different colour options but this coral colour is so perfect for spring.
-Did you enjoy the tutorial for these DIY Tassel Earrings.
-Let me know your opinions in the comments.
+If you like to make your own accessories you might enjoy my Felt flower hairband and my Summer Festival feather Earrings too!
+If you enjoyed my tutorial or these DIY Tassel Earrings let me know your opinions in the comments.
 I love hearing what you have to say.